 - When the turkey is almost done, make the dairy-free mashed potatoes.

 - When the turkey is done, remove it to a serving platter.
 Arrange the carrots around it.

-- Serve.
+- Serve the turkey, gravy and mashed potatoes while hot.
 Be sure to refrigerate any leftovers.

 Adapted from: Chelsea's Messy Apron